automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 * Compound return statements

-I cannot stress enough that if poor test coding styles are used too much in a large code base and if the practice goes on for too long.
+I cannot stress enough that if poor test coding styles are used too much in a large code base and if the practices go on for too long.
 The code will be difficult to work in and the productivity of the consumers of the test code will be greatly impacted.